albert-gee/old-macdonald/Writerside/topics/Thread-Commissioning.md

 # Thread Commissioning

-The Thread Specification outlines several commissioning roles in the Mesh Commissioning Protocol (MeshCoP):
+The **Joiner ID** is derived from the Joiner Discerner if one is set; otherwise, it is derived from the device's factory-assigned EUI-64 using SHA-256.
+This ID also serves as the device's IEEE 802.15.4 Extended Address during commissioning.
+When the device joins a Thread network, it automatically receives the Network Key.

-1. **Leader** is a Thread Router that manages the network configuration, assigns router IDs, and acts as a central controller.
+## Commissioning Roles

-2. **Commissioner** is responsible for authorizing and securely providing Network Credentials to **Joiner** devices.
+The Thread Specification defines several commissioning roles within the **Mesh Commissioning Protocol (MeshCoP):**

-   Commissioner types:
+- **Commissioner** manages device authentication and onboarding in a Thread network.
+It provides network credentials to new devices (**Joiners**) and can update network parameters or perform diagnostics.
+Types of Commissioners:
-    - **External Commissioner** is not directly on the Thread Network; connects via a Border Agent (e.g., a mobile phone or cloud server).
+    - **On-Mesh Commissioner** operates inside the Thread network and has full control over commissioning.
-    - **On-Mesh Commissioner** has a Thread Interface and possesses Network Credentials.
+    - **External Commissioner** resides outside the Thread network and connects via a **Border Agent** (e.g., a mobile app or cloud service).
-    - **Native Commissioner** – uses the same Thread Interface to establish and maintain the Commissioner Session but does not possess Network Credentials.
+    - **Native Commissioner** uses the same Thread interface as the mesh to manage commissioning.

-3. **Joiner** is a Thread Device seeking to join a commissioned Thread Network.
+- **Joiner** is a Thread device attempting to join a commissioned Thread network.
+It does not have network credentials and must authenticate with a Commissioner to gain access.

-4. **Border Agent** (BA) acts as a relay between a Commissioner (either External or Native) and a Thread Network.
+- **Border Agent (BA)** relays messages between an External or Native Commissioner and the Thread Network, ensuring secure communication between external networks and the Thread network.

-5. **Joiner Router** is a Thread Router or REED that acts as an intermediary between a Joiner and the Thread Network.
-It does not perform true routing but forwards Joiner messages.
+- **Joiner Router** is a Router or REED that assists a Joiner in communicating with a Commissioner when the Joiner is not within direct range.
+It does not perform full routing but forwards Joiner messages to facilitate secure commissioning.